LaurieMarceau/Stereo-Vision/README.md

 # Stereo Vision with OpenCV

 Please find the full documentation in the documentation folder.
 This was made for the course HW/SW co-design with a LEGO car (IN2106, IN0012, IN4154) at TUM, in the Winter semester 2016.
-This code was also developped for a master student thesis.
-You can find my code he refactored for OpenCV 3.1.0 [here](https://github.com/ModelCar/Collision-Avoidance).

 This program calibrate a stereocamera (intrinsic and extrinsic), calculate a depth map and provides a top view of the depth map so the automated car can decide where to go.
 Can only be used with the plugged stereo camera.
 You can see the result video [here](https://youtu.be/H497a5wq_IY).